Award Categories

 • Best Use of OOH

 This category is open to all campaigns which have used Out of Home as the primary media channel to amplify a product, service, or brand.
 Judges will be looking at how the OOH campaigns delivered the clients’ objectives, showcased interaction, innovation, and excellence in the medium.
-Examples can include but are not restricted to digital and non-digital billboards, posters, bus shelters, sports centres, building wraps and small and large sized ambient media or objects such as OOH promotional products and installations.

-• Best Use of Social
+• Best Use of Social Media

-This category rewards campaigns that has used social media as its core driver of success.
-The jury will be looking for great examples of interaction and results which only social media could have achieved.
 Examples of the use of social media channels can include but are not limited to– organic, sponsored and paid-for content, blogs, social video, social posts, video-sharing sites and the use of social commerce.
 This could include campaigns using platforms such as Snapchat, Instagram, X (Twitter), Twitch, Pinterest, LinkedIn, Facebook and TikTok.
 Social media platforms such as Tik Tok, Snapchat, Instagram, Twitter, Twitch, LinkedIn, and Facebook.

 • Best Use of Sport